r-salas/realtime-voice-assistant/README.md

 # realtime-voice-assistant
 Real Time Voice Assistant using LLama 3, Deepgram, and AWS Polly.

-It allows interrupting the assistant at any time.

 ## Requirements
 - Python 3
 - Redis